Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose as 'Search and retrieve SEC filings by company symbol' with specific examples of filing types (8-K, 10-K, 10-Q).
-It distinguishes itself from sibling tools by focusing on SEC filings retrieval by symbol, though it doesn't explicitly contrast with similar tools like 'getFilingsByCIK' or 'getFilingsByFormType'.
+The description clearly states the tool's function: search and retrieve SEC filings by company symbol.
+It specifies the API source and gives examples of filing types (8-K, 10-K, 10-Q), distinguishing it from sibling tools like getFilingsByCIK.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.